frangio/hardhat-exposed/README.md

 Note that if a contract is abstract because it's missing an implementation for a virtual function, the exposed contract will remain abstract too.

+### Storage Pointers

+Some internal functions may contain storage pointers in arguments or return values.

+Return values are converted to memory pointers (as long as they're not mappings, in this case it's not possible to expose the function), so a struct for example is copied to return data and readable from the tests.

+Arguments that are storage pointers are replaced with an integer that is used as an index into a storage array.
+This allows to test function calls that act on storage such as data structures.

 ## Configuration

 The prefix can be configured in your Hardhat config.
 For example, to use the `X`/`x` prefix